BinChengZhao/delicate/README.md

 - [ ] Database back-end support Postgres.
 - [ ]  `scheduler & executor` communication using RPC, but currently there are problems with dependencies (RPC framework (`tonic ｜ tarpc`) both depend on tokio 1,current actix-web stable version 3, does not support integration with tokio 1 ).
 - [ ] Task flow support.
-- [ ] Dynamic actuator load adjustment, where the resource group adjusts the task load of the task execution nodes according to the machine metrics.
+- [ ] Dynamic executor load adjustment, where the resource group adjusts the task load of the task execution nodes according to the machine metrics.

 ## Roadmap